martelloni/martelloni.github.io/projects.md

 ## MEML

-AI and ML are revolutionising the way we make music; however, the more advanced AI models become, the more they get separated from the immediate and intuitive act of performing music.
-Large language models and GenAI increasingly give us the ability to "query" music through keyboard and mouse, side-stepping the subtle skills of musicians playing a musical instrument in the moment.

-Musically Embodied Machine Learning (MEML) is a project funded by UK AHRC to explore how we can build ML that benefits human-in-the-loop musical performance.
-We build ML instruments where ML is *in* the instrument, and the performer directly controls every aspect of it through their performance.
-We leverage our own small embedded ML framework and reinforcement learning paradigms, to make training and controlling ML parts of the musical performance.
-Our hardware and software technology is open-source and freely replicable.
-We build our instruments through collaborations with artists; we host seminars and workshops for developers and students.
+**Bridging AI and Artistry in Real-Time Musical Performance.**

+While AI and Machine Learning are transforming music creation, many advanced models create a disconnect, distancing the intuitive act of performance from the technology.
+GenAI and large models often reduce musical interaction to prompts and clicks, bypassing the rich, nuanced control of a musician playing an instrument.

+**MEML (Musically Embodied Machine Learning)** directly addresses this challenge.
+Funded by UK AHRC, our project isn't just about applying AI to music; it's about **embedding intelligent systems directly *within* musical instruments.** We empower performers by making AI an integral, controllable part of their live expression, allowing the instrument to learn and respond to their unique playing style in real-time.

+**Our Approach & Technical Innovation:**
+*   **Problem-Driven Solution:** We identified the growing gap between powerful AI and expressive musical control, and engineered a solution to bridge it.
+*   **Custom Embedded AI/ML:** We developed a bespoke C++ framework for ML training and inference, optimized for ultra-low latency and real-time operation on resource-constrained embedded platforms.
+This demonstrates expertise in creating efficient, from-scratch solutions for resource-constrained environments.
+*   **Interactive Reinforcement Learning:** We leverage reinforcement learning paradigms enabling AI models to be trained and adapted *during* the performance.
+This showcases practical application of advanced ML in dynamic, human-in-the-loop systems.
+*   **Open & Collaborative:** Our hardware and software are open-source, fostering innovation through artist collaborations and educational workshops.

 ### Members